Lumbee Tribe of North Carolina: Elder Services

 The mission of The Lumbee Tribe of North Carolina Elder Services is to assist Elders in maintaining an independent, healthy, and productive life by providing opportunities for services through a network of various community resources.

 Youth Services

-Youth Services provides the children of the Lumbee Tribe a healthy, positive environment.
-The Lumbee Tribe is committed to protect and support the tribal youth through their growth into becoming contributing members in the community.
+Youth Services provides the children of the Lumbee Tribe with a healthy, positive environment.
+The Lumbee Tribe is committed to protect and support the tribal youth through their growth into becoming contributing members of the community.
 Programs offered include: